 <ESMA_QUESTION_SFDR_8>

-Yes, current definition and guidance is very challenging in practice.
+Yes, this is one of the critical problems that should be resolved in the RTS.
+The current definition and guidance is very challenging in practice.
 It mostly works for equities, but for other asset classes this is not a workable approach due to missing data and leads to strange results since end of year EVIC is used in combination with a quarterly average value of investments.
 This results in incorrect approximations of exposure to a companies.
-The exact formulae for calculating the “current value of investmenti” and “current value of all investments” should be included in the list of formulas in Annex I.
+The exact formulae for calculating the “current value of nvestment” and “current value of all investments” should be included in the list of formulas in Annex I.

 <ESMA_QUESTION_SFDR_8>

 : Do you have any comments or proposed adjustments to the new formulae suggested in Annex I?